ntopia/os-project/README.md

 #### resolve_pending

-Called when locks are unlocked or rotation is changed. traverses pending list and acquire valid locks.
+Called when locks are unlocked or rotation is changed.
+Traverses pending list and acquire valid locks.

 Returns total number of awoken processes.